 How much does it all cost?

 Although coverage remains limited at present, the good news is that when ultrafast is available it is not too expensive.
-For example, Hyperoptic charges £60 per month for 1Gb.
+For example, Hyperoptic charges £60 per month for 1Gb fibre optic.
 BT Infinity 4 costs £59.99.
 And Virgin Media VIVID 300 starts at less than £50.

-This is probably more than you pay now but it’s likely that once ultrafast is more widely available we will see cheaper deals as providers compete for customers.
+This is probably more than you pay now but it's probably a lot faster too, and it’s likely that once ultrafast is more widely available we will see cheaper deals as providers compete for customers.